 To achieve sustainable growth, Sumitomo Chemical makes an effort to detect, at an early stage, various risks that may hinder the achievement of its business objectives, and takes proper measures.
 We focus on building and expanding a system relating to risk management so that we can promptly and properly address risks when they emerge.

-Risk Management Organization
+Systems for Promoting Risk Management

-Management meetings deliberate as needed on the management strategy of Sumitomo Chemical and Group companies around the world, critical matters for management, including capital spending/investment and loans, in terms of both opportunities and risks.
 Summaries of the matters covered in the Internal Control Committee and important matters deliberated in the Management Meetings are reported to the Board of Directors.

 Promotion of Group-wide Priority Risk Assessment and Countermeasures

 Every year, approximately 120 major organizations within both Sumitomo Chemical and Group companies around the world conduct risk evaluations using a list of risks compiled by the Company to assess the probability of occurrence and the potential impact of various risks that could hinder the achievement of business objectives and create risk maps.
 Based on the aggregation of these maps, a Group-wide risk map is created.